-Plant viruses share many of the characteristics of those that infect animals, though they do not cross infect (plant viruses only infect plants).
-Viruses are extremely minute and consist of a protein coat and a core of nucleic acid.
-They have no means of self-dispersal, but rely on various vectors to transmit them from infected to healthy plants.
-Once viruses penetrate into the plant cells they take over the cells’ nucleic acid and protein synthesis systems and hijack them to produce more virus.
-They then require another vector to feed on the infected tissue and carry them to a new host.
+Plant viruses are extremely minute infectious particles consisting of a protein coat and a core of nucleic acid.
+They have no means of self-dispersal, but rely on various vectors (including humans) to transmit them from infected to healthy plants.
+Once viruses penetrate into the plant cells they take over the cells’ nucleic acid and protein synthesis systems and ‘hijack’ them to produce more virus.

 - CMV, LSV and TBV are vectored by aphids